Zynga slashes outlook, denting its stock and Facebook's

 | SAN FRANCISCO

-SAN FRANCISCO Zynga Inc, the social gaming company, slashed its 2012 earnings outlook after its second-quarter results badly missed Wall Street's targets, sending its stock plunging more than 40 percent to a record low.
+SAN FRANCISCO Zynga Inc (ZNGA.O), the social gaming company, slashed its 2012 earnings outlook after its second-quarter results badly missed Wall Street's targets, sending its stock plunging more than 40 percent to a record low.

-The miss by the creator of the "Farmville and "Hidden Chronicles" games also dragged down shares of Facebook Inc. Facebook, which relies on the game publisher for some 15 percent of its revenue, is to release its inaugural results as a public company on Thursday.
+The miss by the creator of the "Farmville and "Hidden Chronicles" games also dragged down shares of Facebook Inc (FB.O).
+Facebook, which relies on the game publisher for some 15 percent of its revenue, is to release its inaugural results as a public company on Thursday.

 Zynga slashed its 2012 earnings outlook to 4 to 9 cents a share, down from a previously projected 23 to 29 cents.